Predicting and projecting the frequency of extreme marine events on time scales of days to decades with a focus on coastal flooding

-The Institute for Catastrophic Loss Reduction is pleased to invite you to participate in a workshop with David Martell (University of Toronto).
+The Institute for Catastrophic Loss Reduction is pleased to invite you to participate in a workshop with Keith Thompson (Dalhousie University).

 The marine environment presents humankind with great economic opportunity but also major risks.
 It is a dangerous place to extract resources, and a particularly challenging environment for transportation, construction and human development.
 Our relationship with the marine environment is evolving due to climate change (e.g., global sea level rise, reduced pack ice in the Northwest Passage) and also shifts in economic and societal use (e.g., deep ocean drilling, marine recreational activities).
 In 2012 a new national network was established to bring together researchers and partners in a multi-sectoral partnership in order to improve Canada’s capabilities in Marine Environmental Observation, Prediction and Response (MEOPAR).
 In this talk Keith will first provide an overview of this new network and then describe some of its research, focusing mostly on coastal flooding.
 He will describe how MEOPAR is making extended-range predictions of east coast storm surges, and the probability of coastal flooding, with lead times of hours to about 10 days.
 He will also describe a new statistically-based method for estimating the probability of coastal flooding over the next century, taking into account uncertainty in projections of sea level rise and storminess.